 In 2009, Ms. Kozlova presented One Magical Performance: The Legacy Gala at The Joyce Theater in New York in celebration of the thirtieth anniversary of her defection.
 Principal dancers from New York City Ballet and American Ballet Theater were guest artists, performing at the spectacular event along with students from her school.

 In 2011, Valentina Kozlova presented the debut of another new organization: the highly acclaimed Boston International Ballet Competition (BIBC).
 The competition was repeated in Boston in 2012.
 In 2013, it became the Valentina Kozlova International Ballet Competition (VKIBC), which had its first presentation in New York.
 Ninety-six dancers from twenty-one countries joined U.S. dancers to compete for prizes that included not only monetary awards but international school scholarships, company contracts and invitations to perform at international gala performances.

 While acting as judge for the 2013 ballet competition in Seoul, South Korea, Ms. Kozlova proposed an association between her competition and those of South Korea, South Africa and China.
 The association was formed to improve the artistic value for competing dancers.
 Her colleagues from those countries applauded the suggestion and the first meeting of the association was held immediately.
 April of 2014 marked the debut of a never before seen event: a special international contemporary competition for contemporary choreographers and dancers, which was held at New York's Symphony Space Theater.

 In March of 2016 Valentina launched the 501(c)(3) non for profit organization called Valentina Kozlova Dance Foundation, Inc. (VKDF) to support talented dancers and choreographers in their achievements.
-Now in its seventh year, VKIBC is holding its 2017 finals in New York, at Symphony Space Theater next June.
+Now in its ninth year, VKIBC is holding its 2019 finals in New York, at Symphony Space Theater next March.